History of Zamość: History of Jews in Zamość

-The city was a large center of Chasidic Judaism.
-The Qahal of Zamość was founded in 1588 when Jan Zamoyski agreed to settle the Jews in the city.
-The first Jewish settlers were mainly the Sephardi Jews coming from Italy, Spain, Portugal and Turkey.
-In the 17th century, the newcomers were recruited among the Ashkenazi Jews that soon constituted the majority of the Jewish population.
-The settlement rights given by Jan Zamoyski were re-confirmed in 1684 by Marcin Zamoyski, the fourth Ordynat of Zamość estate.

-At the turn of the 18th and 19th centuries, the Jewish inhabitants were influenced by the Jewish Enlightenment, or Haskalah.
-The late 19th century saw the spread of Hasidic Judaism.
-In Zamość there was a Jewish synagogue, two houses of worship and a hospital.
-The best preserved remnant of the Jewish community is the Zamość Synagogue.

-The Synagogue is a prominent example of late Polish Renaissance or Mannerist style in harmony with the general urban design.
-The floor was lowered in order to increase the height of the interior.
-This was due to restrictions preventing a synagogue being built higher than a church.
-Beautiful attic crowns the central building.
-In the main prayer hall there is an original, stony Renaissance gate.
-Floral motifs including a stylized Tree of Life crowns, and rosettes are also to be found.
-The walls used to bear very rich paintings and numerous Hebrew inscriptions.

-In 1827, 2,874 Jews lived in the city.
-In 1900, the Jewish population was 7,034 and the Jewish population grew to 9383 (49.3% of the total population) in 1921.
+In 1827 2,874 Jews lived in the city.
+In 1900, the Jewish population was 7,034.

-Zamość was the hometown of many prominent Jews, including poet Solomon Ettinger (1799–1855), writer Isaac Leib Peretz (1852–1915), and political activist Rosa Luxemburg (1870–1919).
+Zamość was the hometown of poet Solomon Ettinger (1799–1855), writer Isaac Leib Peretz (1852–1915), and political activist Rosa Luxemburg (1870–1919).

 Before the outbreak of World War II, more than 12,500 Jews lived in Zamość, accounting for 43 percent of its population.
 In October 1939, the German occupants set up the Judenrat and in the spring of 1942 they set up a ghetto.
 The secret Polish Council to Aid Jews "Żegota", established by the Polish resistance movement operated in the city.
 From April to September 1942, around 4,000 Jews were deported to the Bełżec extermination camp.

 In October 1942, the Nazis shot 500 Jews, and the remaining 4,000 Jews were deported, via the transfer point in the Izbica Ghetto, to the extermination camp in Bełżec.
 These Jews were transported in unheated, closed freight train compartments, without any food or water.
 Although the distance was relatively short, the journey frequently lasted days, and many died en route.
-Today only 3 Jews live in Zamość.